Flowing into the future

 Lafayette Reservoir is one of EBMUD's seven reservoirs where we store untreated water.
 It is a popular recreation area that offers public access to EBMUD’s protected watershed.
 EBMUD has worked for a decade with expert dam engineers to design a plan to improve the seismic safety of the Lafayette Reservoir Tower while maintaining the existing look.
 The new tower design will be stronger and safer for today and the future.

-Project details
+Project update

 EBMUD will shorten the tower by 40 feet to fit the height of the dam.
 There will be no need to drain the reservoir.
 Minor tree work is anticipated, along with some temporary, localized widening of the access road.
 This $14 million project is funded by EBMUD rate payers and approved by the California Division of Safety of Dams (DSOD).
+Additional details are included in EBMUD’s March 2019 Lafayette Tower Alternative Selection Report.

 Schedule and construction impacts